How To Get To Nagano

 2 / the Keikyu Railway connects the airport to Tokyo Station via Shinagawa Station.
 Take the Keikyu Airport bound to Shinagawa Station (approx.11 min/JPY300) and transfer to the Yamanote Line bound for Osaki to reach Tokyo Station- 13 min / JPY170 or a total journey of around 30 min / JPY470.
 Once at Tokyo Station, follow the directions above.

-As the northern terminus of the Hokuriku Shinkansen, the journey from Kanazawa Station to Nagano Station is easy.
-There are four services on the Hokuriku Shinkansen Line – the Kagayaki, Hakutaka, Asama and Tsurugi – however only the Kagayaki and Hakuata services connect Kanazawa and Nagano.
+Located on Japan’s north coast, Kanazawa is a popular destination for many international visitors and as the northern terminus of the Hokuriku Shinkansen, the journey from Kanazawa Station to Nagano Station is easy.
+There are four services on the Hokuriku Shinkansen line – the Kagayaki, Hakutaka, Asama and Tsurugi – however only the Kagayaki and Hakuata services connect Kanazawa and Nagano.
 Using the Kagayaki, the journey from Kanazawa to Nagano takes 65 minutes / JPY8920 or 85 to 90 minutes / JPY8590 using the Hakutaka.
-For further details, please refer to our ‘Hokuriku Shinkansen’ and ‘Hokuriku Shinkansen Timetable’ pages.
+For further details, see our ‘Hokuriku Shinkansen’ and ‘Hokuriku Shinkansen Timetable’ pages.

-Both Nagano Station and Karuizawa Station are stops on the Hokuriku Shinkansen Line, meaning that getting from one to the other is quick and easy – taking only 30 min / JPY3210.
+One of Japan’s best-known mountain resort towns, Karuizawa and Nagano are within easy reach of each other.
+Both Nagano Station and Karuizawa Station are stops on the Hokuriku Shinkansen line, meaning that getting from one to the other is quick and easy – taking only 30 min / JPY3210.

 *Please note, stations marked in bold are stops on all services.
 Those not marked in bold are only serviced by certain services throughout the day.

 Nagano and the historic Nakasendo Trail are also connected by the Shinano Line running from Nagoya to Nagano.
 Both Nakatsugawa Station and Kiso-Fukushima Station are convenient stops for enjoying the beauty of the Nakasendo.
-Please refer above for information regarding using the Shinano Line.
+Refer above for information regarding using the Shinano Line.

 From Ogizawa Station – on the Nagano-side of the Tateyama-Kurobe Alpine Route – take the Alpico Bus to Nagano Station – approximately 100 minutes journey time.
 From Tateyama Station on the Toyama-side, take the Toyama Chiho Railway to Toyama and transfer to the Hokuriku Shinkansen at Toyama Station, bound for Nagano.